jgm/pandoc/test/command/biblatex-companion.md

 ---
 nocite: "[@*]"
 references:
-- annote: "A book with three authors.
+- annote: A book with three authors.
 Note the formatting of the author list.
-By default, only the first name is reversed in the bibliography"
+By default, only the first name is reversed in the bibliography
   author:
   - family: Goossens
     given: Michel